The second stage of DOORS – Digital Incubator for Museums supports 20 museums across Europe in the implementation of their digital pilots.

 The Museum of Urban Wooden Architecture (LT)

-The Museum of Urban Wooden Architecture addresses the challenge of preserving local historical wooden architecture.
-The hub proposed by the project will provide the community of wooden house owners with easy to access resources on wooden architecture and its preservation, support in finding specialized contractors and service providers (carpenter, woodworker, architect, blacksmith etc.) or help finding solutions that reflect the time-period.
-Besides collecting the expertise and knowledge in one place, the platform will host an online shop where homeowners, carpenters, and architects can acquire authentic architectural elements for their project.
+The Museum of Urban Wooden Architecture addressed the challenge of preserving local historical wooden architecture.
+The hub provides the community of wooden house owners with easy-to-access resources on wooden architecture and its preservation, support in finding specialized contractors and service providers (carpenter, woodworker, architect, blacksmith etc.), or help finding solutions that reflect the time period.
+Besides collecting the expertise and knowledge in one place, the platform will be expanded to host an online shop where homeowners, carpenters, and architects can acquire authentic architectural elements for their projects.

 Muzeon – Storytelling Jewish History Museum (RO)

-Muzeon, Storytelling Jewish History Museum in Romania sets out to improve their current audio guide web app by adding three additional languages as well as new accessibility features.
-The project will help the museum reach new audiences, from non-English speakers to seniors and people with vision or hearing impairments.
-In addition to this, Muzeon will develop a content manager intended to simplify the process of adding new data and content to the audio guide.
-The developed content manager will be marketed to other museums and made available as a subscription service, opening a new revenue stream for Muzeon.
+Muzeon, Storytelling Jewish History Museum in Romania improved their audio guide web app by adding three additional languages, and new accessibility features.
+The project helped the museum reach new audiences, from non-English speakers to seniors and people with vision or hearing impairments.
+In addition, Muzeon developed a content manager to simplify the process of adding new data and content to the audio guide.
+The content manager will also be marketed to other museums as a subscription service.

 RadioMoLI: Archive of Tomorrow